Skip to content

 params(Optional) The params field allows you to define URL Query Parameters to attach to the defined URL.
 Params are defined by a key (param) and value.
 The values for params support variable embeddings.

 headers(Optional) The list of HTTP headers to send with the request.
-They are defined with a key (header) and value.
+They are defined with a key (header name) and value.
 The values for headers support variable embeddings.

 body(Optional) The JSON body to include in the request.
 This can be literal JSON or a variable referencing literal JSON or a file.